whileseated/call_the_shots/01_README_for_creating_field_csv.md

-# Entire Field Player Scraper
+# Entire Field Scraper

-This script scrapes player names and IDs from a specified URL and saves it to a CSV file.
+This script reveals player names and IDs from a specified URL and saves it to a CSV file.
 It uses Selenium with Chrome WebDriver to interact with a web page and extract information.

 ## Dependencies